How to test if lftp has worked in bash script

 So a little explanation –

-Check out - How to embed a tweet in a wordpress post
+Check out - How to easily disable a wordpress plugin

 1) Firstly you already have your lftp command, you need to capture the output from it so the check script can analyse it